jakobgreenfeld/jakobgreenfeld.github.io/now.md

 Working on:

 * [Sales.co](https://sales.co) - cold email as a service.
-* Unf*ck your Sales - book
+* Teach Yourself Success - book

 Thinking about:

-* future of cold email
-* running a remote team efficiently and enjoyably
-* maximizing serendipity

-Learning:

-* Danish
+* agency growth, reducing churn
+* creativity, how to produce better ideas

 Reading:

-* The Fund by Rob Ropeland (great)
-* Four Thousand Weeks by Oliver Burkeman (bad)
-* Digital Minimalism by Cal Newport (meh)
+* Not Nice by Aziz Gazipura
-* Number Go Up by Zeke Faux (great)
+* Imagine by Jonah Lehrer

 Listening:

 * My First Million podcast
-* In the Pit podcast with Cody Schneider
-* The Topical MBA podcast
+* The Game by Alex Hormozi